 English: Daily English Blocks of 120 minutes includes activities with the strands of Speaking and Listening, Reading and Viewing, Writing and Representing and Grammar, Spelling and Punctuation.
 This year in English, our focus was Writing - improving the pedagogy and outcomes of the children K-6.
-We also had reading fluency pairs in Term 4 to develop the student's fluency and accuracy when reading.
+We also continued to progress monitor all students' reading using DIBELS to develop their fluency and accuracy when reading.

-Mathematics: Daily Mathematics Blocks of 60 minutes include learning focuses across the following strands in Years 3-6 - Number and Algebra, Measurement and Geography, Statistics and Probability and Working Mathematically.
-K-2 Mathematics followed the new NSW curriculum and the content strands of Number and Algebra, Measurement and Space and Statistics and Probability.
+Mathematics: Daily Mathematics Blocks of 60 minutes include learning focuses across the following strands in K-6: Number and Algebra, Measurement and Space and Statistics and Probability.